 Congratulations on your upcoming graduation!

-Here is some important information as you plan your final year and prepare for graduating.
+Here is some important information as you plan your final year and prepare for graduation.

 Graduation vs. Commencement